gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

 ![Site settings](install-digital-archive-2.jpg)

-!!! note "Super"
+!!! note "Super administrator"
-    The username and password you specify above are for an Omeka user with `Super` access.
+    The username and password you specify above are for an Omeka *super administrator*.
-    See the [Omeka Users](https://omeka.org/classic/docs/Admin/Users/) documentation to learn about user levels and access.
+    See [Omeka terminology](../../administrator/omeka/#terminology) to learn what it means to be a super administrator.

 ### Login to Omeka